Seaoftrees08/SimpleCTF/README.md

 Remove \<arena\>
 - CanUse: Player
 - Permission: simplectf.admin
-### /simplectf admin setInv
+### /simplectf admin setTeam
-Set Inventory team1 and team2.
+Set Inventory and SpawnLocation.
 You can use this command when you create arena.
 - CanUse: Player
 - Permission: simplectf.admin